changetocoding/CSharpTraining/Lesson3-UnitTesting.md

 ```

-The only problem is it on one of those old Nokia brick phones.
-So there is **some** limitations on the storage
-6. You only allowed to store 4 characters of the name, or the name as an int
+6. You only allowed to store 4 characters of the name, Or if it's easier store the name as an int.

 7. You are only allowed to store the telephone number as a long as a string would be too big

 These restrictions might cause a name/number pair to accidentally override another but this is acceptable